luddekn/dotfiles/README.md

 # Arch Maintenance

 > [!TIP]
-> **NB!** It is recommended to do system maintenance regularly, once a week, saturday.
+> It is recommended to do system maintenance regularly, once a week, saturday.
 Not recommended to do system maintenance before or in the middle of important work.

 For system maintenance go through this list on the [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance).